paumayell/pangenomics-workshop/_extras/guide.md

 This Workshop is divided in 3 lessons:
 1. Introduction to Bash.
 2. Introduction to Python.
 3. Pangenome Analysis in Prokaryotes.

+The sixteen hours workshop workshop is designed for a whole weekend.
+Nevertheless it could be used as a reference manual for students learning pangenomics or TDA.
-This lesson is divided in an introduction to pangenome analysis and some topological data analysis episodes.
+Lesson is divided in an introduction to pangenome analysis and some topological data analysis episodes.

 # General notes for the whole workshop